-A Brief History of the Laboratory
+A Brief History of the Laboratory (ca. Spring 2019)

-An orthopaedic research laboratory at the University of Pennsylvania was established in 1960 when Dr. Edgar L. Ralston was appointed Chairman of the Department of Orthopaedic Surgery.
-With a deep and abiding interest in musculoskeletal research at both the clinical and basic science levels, Dr. Ralston appointed Dr. Marvin L. Steinberg as Acting Director of Orthopaedic Surgery Research in 1964; and beginning in 1965, all orthopaedic residents were required to spend six months in the laboratory.
+An orthopaedic research laboratory at the University of Pennsylvania was established in 1960 when Dr. Edgar Ralston was appointed Chairman of the Department of Orthopaedic Surgery.
+With a deep and abiding interest in musculoskeletal research at both the clinical and basic science levels, Dr. Ralston appointed Dr. Marvin Steinberg as Acting Director of Orthopaedic Surgery Research in 1964; and beginning in 1965, all orthopaedic residents were required to spend six months in the laboratory.

-In 1968, Dr. Carl T. Brighton became Director of Orthopaedic Surgery Research.
+In 1968, Dr. Carl Brighton became Director of Orthopaedic Surgery Research.
 At that time, half of the first year residents in Orthopaedic Surgery were required to spend one year in the laboratory to work on a basic science project.
 The basic science faculty was composed of departmental members as well as faculty from the School of Metallurgy and Material Science.
-The close cooperation between orthopaedic surgeons and engineers eventually led to the formation of the Department of Bioengineering in 1973, and Dr. Solomon R. Pollack as its first Chairman in 1977.
+The close cooperation between orthopaedic surgeons and engineers eventually led to the formation of the Department of Bioengineering in 1973, and Dr. Solomon Pollack as its first Chairman in 1977.
 By this time, basic science research space in Orthopaedics had grown from the original two rooms to eleven different laboratories (e.g., electronics, biomechanics, biomaterials, electron microscopy, biochemistry) scattered throughout the Medical School campus.

 A significant event in the history of the lab occurred when Dr. Brighton secured contiguous research space in the new Medical Education Building (now named Stemmler Hall).
 A major fund raising drive ensued and over $3 million was pledged.
 Major contributors included Mr. Louis Silverstein ($1.5 million) and the estate of Hulda and George McKay ($450,000).
 Since a new clinical building was to be named the Silverstein Pavilion, it was decided to name the new orthopaedic research facility The McKay Laboratory of Orthopaedic Surgery Research.
 Building construction commenced in 1977 and laboratory construction began in June 1978.

-On January 10, 1979, the lab officially opened.
-Thus, for the first time, all of the orthopaedic laboratories were housed in the same physical location.
-In 1995, Dr. Robert H. Fitzgerald, Jr. was appointed Chairman of the Department of Orthopaedic Surgery.
+In 1993, Dr. Brighton stepped down as laboratory director and Dr. Charles Clark was appointed as Acting Director of Orthopaedic Surgery Research.
+In 1995, Dr. Robert Fitzgerald, Jr. was appointed Chairman of the Department of Orthopaedic Surgery.
 Soon after, he began a search to recruit a new Director of Orthopaedic Research.
-In 1997, Dr. Louis J. Soslowsky joined the University of Pennsylvania from the University of Michigan to join Dr. Frederick S. Kaplan in directing the orthopaedic research programs in McKay.
-In 1999, the Center for FOP and Related Disorders was founded in the department and is directed by Drs.
-Fred Kaplan and Eileen M. Shore.
+In 1997, Dr. Louis Soslowsky joined the University of Pennsylvania from the University of Michigan as Director of the McKay Laboratory.

 *Some of the information contained in this article originally appeared in Brighton, C.T. and Black, J. (1986) The history of the McKay Laboratory of Orthopaedic Surgery Research.
 Univ.
 Penn.
 Orthop.
 J. 2:10-13.